codenvy/docs/src/main/_docs/admin-guide/admin-installation.md

 If you configure `HTTP_PROXY` or `HTTPS_PROXY` in your Docker daemon, Codenvy automatically adds `localhost,127.0.0.1,codenvy-swarm,CODENVY_HOST` to your `NO_PROXY` value where `CODENVY_HOST` is the DNS or IP address.
 We recommend that you check these values in your `codenvy.env` and add the short and long form DNS entry to your Docker's `NO_PROXY` setting if it is not already set.

 This is the full set of proxy-related values in the `codenvy.env`.
-You can optionally modify these with different values:
+You can optionally modify these with different values.

 ```
 CODENVY_HTTP_PROXY_FOR_CODENVY=<YOUR_PROXY_FROM_DOCKER>